Skip to content

 1. Learn about the Stonewall Uprising & LGBTQ+ History

-The 1950s and 1960s were a very homophobic time in the United States due to oppressive and marginalizing campaigns at the federal, state, regional and local levels which portrayed gay, lesbian and transgender individuals as dangerous and/or with mental illnesses.
+The 1950s and 1960s were a very homophobic time in the United States due to oppressive and marginalizing campaigns at the federal, state, regional and local levels, which portrayed gay, lesbian and transgender individuals as dangerous and/or with mental illnesses.
 Because of this, the LGBTQ+ community was tirelessly subjected to harassment, abuse, violence and discrimination within a heteronormative society.
 Despite these facts, LGBTQ+ individuals were able to find some refuge in New York City gay bars and clubs and by the mid-1960s, the Greenwich Village neighborhood became a hub for the city’s gay, lesbian and transgender community.

 At that time, most of the gay bars and clubs in NYC were owned by mafia families like the Genovese crime family.
 This unlikely connection between the mafia and the LGBTQ+ community came to be due to profiteering on behalf of these crime families which helped to fill a large need for the LGBTQ+ community.
 You see, the State Liquor Authority would revoke or suspend liquor licenses from establishments that served openly gay, lesbian or trans patrons in New York.
 Because of this, mafia families, like the Genovese family, saw profit in running gay bars and clubs and were up for the risk.
 In order to dodge getting their liquor licenses revoked or suspended, the crime families would run their establishments under the guise of being a “private bottle club”, paying off and bribing the police for their secrecy.
 This unexpected relationship between the LGBTQ+ community and the mafia seemed symbiotic in a way, but it must be noted that it was unfortunately not the studio 54 experience that you may be picturing it to be.
 Gay clubs, like the Stonewall Inn, located in Greenwich Village, had poor sanitation facilities without even having running water to clean used glasses and the mafia families would use their leverage to extort wealthy patrons by threatening to expose their homosexuality to their workplace, friends and families.
 Despite these unruly conditions, the gay, lesbian and transgender communities continued to patron the gay bars and clubs in seek of solace, space to express their true selves and reprieve from discrimination, oppression and abuse.